 A good clinical exam and X-rays of the cervical spine may suggest the diagnosis of cervical radiculopathy.
 In most cases, other imaging studies such as an MRI or CT scan will be needed to better visualize the spinal cord.
 Nerve conduction studies or electromyography (EMG) may be used in some cases to measure how quickly nerve signals are being conducted and to rule out other problems that can mimic cervical radiculopathy.
 However, EMG is considered a supporting test, not a diagnostic one.

 Most people with cervical radiculopathy improve with anti-inflammatory medications, muscle relaxants, and physical therapy.
 In more severe cases, oral steroids may be needed to further reduce pain and inflammation.
 If symptoms don’t improve, a nerve root block can be used to treat the pain.
 This involves injecting a steroid and numbing medication into the area of the nerve where it exits the spinal cord.

 Tom Wascher M.D. will review your imaging studies free of charge or, if needed, provide you with a second opinion.
-He has performed over 1,800 cervical surgeries during his career and wants to see that you receive the best treatment possible.
+He has performed over 4,000+ cervical spine surgeries during his career and wants to see that you receive the best treatment possible.
 He is a competent and caring surgeon who has your best interests in mind.